wangjingsha/nexent/README.md

 1📝 **Code Output May Be Misinterpreted as Executable**
    In Nexent conversations, if the model outputs code-like text, it may sometimes be misinterpreted as something that should be executed.
 We will fix this as soon as possible.

-# 👥 External Developer Contribution Guide

-We welcome all kinds of contributions!
-Whether you're fixing bugs, adding features, or improving documentation, your help makes Nexent better for everyone.

-If you are an external developer and want to contribute to this project, please follow these steps:

-1. **Fork the repository**
-   - Click the "Fork" button at the top right of the repository page to create your own copy.
-2. **Clone your fork**
-   - Use `git clone https://github.com/your-username/your-forked-repo.git` to clone your fork to your local machine.
-3. **Commit and push your changes**
-   - Make your changes, then use `git add .`, `git commit -m "Your message"`, and `git push origin` to push to your fork.
-4. **Open a Pull Request**
-   - Go to your forked repository on GitHub, click the "Contribute" button, and then select "Open Pull Request" to propose merging your changes into the main repository.

-Please make sure your PR follows the project's contribution guidelines and passes all required checks.

-- 📖 Read our [Contribution Guide](CONTRIBUTING.md) to get started
-- 🐛 Report bugs or suggest features in [GitHub Issues](https://github.com/ModelEngine-Group/nexent/issues)
-- 💬 Join our [Discord community](https://discord.gg/tb5H3S3wyv) to discuss ideas

 # 💬 Community & contact